Loraine Braham

-Loraine Margaret Braham (born 21 August 1938) is an Australian politician.
+Loraine Margaret Braham (21 August 1938 – 8 January 2026) was an Australian politician.
 She was a member of the Northern Territory Legislative Assembly from 1994 to 2008, representing the electorate of Braitling.
 She was initially elected as a representative of the Country Liberal Party, serving in that role from 1994 until 2001, but retained her seat as an independent after being disendorsed before the 2001 election.
 She was the Speaker of the Northern Territory Legislative Assembly from 1997 to 1999 and again from 2001 to 2005.
 Braham also served as a minister in the Stone government from 1999 to 2000.

 Early years

-Braham was born in Victoria, and initially trained as an infant teacher, graduating from the Melbourne Teachers College in 1958.
-She subsequently spent four years teaching in Melbourne, during which time she married her late husband, Graeme, in 1960.
+Braham was born in Bendigo, Victoria.
+She initially trained as an infant teacher, graduating from the Melbourne Teachers College in 1958.
+She subsequently spent four years teaching in Melbourne, during which time she married her husband, Graeme, in 1960.
 When he finished his military service in 1962, they decided to leave Melbourne and move north.
 After a short period spent opal mining in Andamooka, South Australia, they settled in Alice Springs.
 Braham continued working as a teacher for many years, culminating in an eight-year stint as the principal of the Braitling School.
-While continuing as principal, she also served as an alderman on the Alice Springs Town Council from 1988 to 1994, and completed a Graduate Diploma in Public Sector Executive Management at the Northern Territory University.
+While continuing as principal, she also served as an alderman on the Alice Springs Town Council from 1988 to 1994 and completed a Graduate Diploma in Public Sector Executive Management at the Northern Territory University.

-From teacher to Speaker
+From teacher to speaker

-In 1994, long-serving Country Liberal Party minister Roger Vale announced his resignation as the member for the electorate of Braitling, and Braham decided to nominate in the preselection contest to decide his replacement.
-She had some difficulty in winning pre-selection, at one point seeking the advice of soon-to-be Chief Minister Shane Stone, but eventually prevailed.
-As Braitling has usually been a very safe seat for the CLP, Braham was easily elected, and subsequently became the first woman ever to be elected to the Assembly from central Australia.
+In 1994, long-serving Country Liberal Party minister Roger Vale announced his resignation as the member for the electorate of Braitling.
+Braham nominated for the preselection contest to decide his replacement.
+She had some difficulty in winning preselection, at one point seeking the advice of the soon-to-be chief minister, Shane Stone, but eventually prevailed.
+As Braitling has usually been a very safe seat for the CLP, Braham was easily elected, and subsequently became the first woman ever to be elected to the assembly from central Australia.

 Braham served out a relatively uneventful first term as a backbencher, but when she attempted to recontest her seat at the 1997 election, she faced an unexpected preselection challenge from local policeman John Elferink.
 She prevailed, however, and Elferink was given MacDonnell as consolation.
-She found herself promoted to her first parliamentary appointment immediately after the election, when Stone nominated her as the first ever female Speaker of the Assembly.
+She found herself promoted to her first parliamentary appointment immediately after the election when Stone nominated her as the first ever female Speaker of the Assembly.

-Braham's first term as Speaker was not particularly eventful, although some of her rulings from the chair caused a significant falling out with Stone.
+Braham's first term as speaker was not particularly eventful, although some of her rulings from the chair caused a significant falling out with Stone.
 When Stone faced a leadership crisis in February 1999 and subsequently resigned, it was widely rumoured that Braham's opposition had played a part in his downfall.
-Stone was replaced as Chief Minister by Denis Burke.
-Within a week of Burke taking over, he promoted Braham to cabinet as Minister for Local Government, Minister for Housing, Minister for Aboriginal Development and Minister for central Australia, replacing Eric Poole in the ministry.
-Terry McCarthy succeeded her as Speaker.
+Stone was replaced as chief minister by Denis Burke.
+Within a week of Burke taking over, he promoted Braham to cabinet as Minister for Local Government, Minister for Housing, Minister for Aboriginal Development and Minister for Central Australia, replacing Eric Poole in the ministry.
+Terry McCarthy succeeded her as speaker.